nataliakoshevaya/calendar/README.md

  + Filter meetings for a particular team member.
 Button above the table\
   ![alt text](screenshots/filter.png "filter")

- + Add new meetings;
+ + Create new event by clicking on the button "add new event+"

  + Delete meetings;
  + Change meeting day/time using drag and drop;
- + Create new event by clicking on the button "add new event +"